Hawke's Bay has three new cases of Covid, linked to previous cases

 "Let's look after each other.
 He waka eke noa, whānau.
 Tihei mauri ora."

-DHB's medical officer of health Nick Jones said Hawke's Bay had a number of active Covid-19 clusters, which were related to both, now confirmed, Omicron and Delta variants.
+DHB medical officer of health Nick Jones said Hawke's Bay had a number of active Covid-19 clusters which were related to both, now confirmed, Omicron and Delta variants.

-Jones said with both Omicron and Delta variants circulating in Hawke's Bay it was vitally important that people who had any sign of cold and flu like illness got tested.
+Jones said with both variants circulating in Hawke's Bay it was vitally important that people who had any signs of cold or flu-like illness got tested.

 "Our public health team is working very hard as there are many people associated with these clusters and people need to continue to check for new locations of interest, which would be added as inquiries continued."